Orchestre de Paris, City of Paris, French Government

 The aluminium-clad exterior resembles a mass of crumpled metal slabs, while its interior contains bulging, sinuous organic shapes.
-The hall has a 'vineyard-style' seating arrangement similar to that of Walt Disney Hall, in Los Angeles; here the audience will be arrayed on raised terraces surrounding an orchestra platform.
+The hall has a ‘vineyard-style’ seating arrangement similar to that of Walt Disney Hall, in Los Angeles; so the audience are arrayed on raised terraces surrounding an orchestra platform.
 The vineyard model also allows the public to occupy seats behind the orchestra when they are not needed for a choir.

-The design of the exterior was limited only by a maximum height and the size of the plot, acoustics played a role in defining strict requirements for the auditorium so that no member of the audience should be more than 100ft from the conductor, hence the Vineyard style.
+The design of the exterior was limited only by a maximum height and the size of the plot, acoustics played a role in defining strict requirements for the auditorium so that no member of the audience should be more than 100ft from the conductor.

-Nouvel said at the design's unveiling at the Cité de la Musique: "The novelty of the auditorium is to 'suspend' balconies so they will be attached to the building by access passages in a way that allows sound waves to circulate around and behind them.
-The idea is that the audience will be in the middle of the music."
+At the design’s unveiling at the Cité de la Musique, Nouvel said: “The novelty of the auditorium is to ‘suspend’ balconies so they will be attached to the building by access passages in a way that allows sound waves to circulate around and behind them.
+The idea is that the audience will be in the middle of the music.”

-Suspended over the auditorium will be a series of acoustical canopies resembling flat clouds that can be lowered and raised to suit the orchestra and programme.
-Adjustments will be needed, for concerts of different music such as jazz and world music, which are also planned for the hall.
+Suspended over the auditorium is a series of acoustical canopies, resembling flat clouds that can be lowered and raised to suit the orchestra and programme.
+Adjustments will be needed, for concerts of different music such as jazz and world music, which were also planned for the hall.